dotnet/designs/accepted/2020/cbor/cbor.md

     /// <summary>
     ///   Reads the next data item as a byte string (major type 2).
     /// </summary>
-    /// <param name="destination">The buffer in which to write.</param>
-    /// <param name="bytesWritten">
-    ///   On success, receives the number of bytes written to <paramref name="destination"/>.
-    /// </param>
-    /// <returns>
-    ///   <see langword="true" /> and advances the reader if <paramref name="destination"/> had sufficient
-    ///   length to receive the value, otherwise <see langword="false" /> and the reader does not advance.
-    /// </returns>
-    /// <remarks>
-    ///   The method accepts indefinite length strings, which it will concatenate to a single string.
-    /// </remarks>
     public bool TryReadByteString(Span<byte> destination, out int bytesWritten) { throw null; }

     /// <summary>